wichmann/bbss/README.md

 ------------
 bbss requires at least Python 3.2.
 The following Python packages are necessary:
 * xlrd for importing Microsoft Excel files
-* PyQt4 for graphical user interface
+* PyQt4 for graphical user interface (including pyqt4-dev-tools for pyuic4 tool)
 * win32com for using Microsoft Active Directory under Windows
 * ...